Kurczak1233/IBigDataPortal/README.md

 The posts can contain images.
 From the administration site, there are invitations to overlook, articles that can be edited an maintained, users management, user edit.
 The application is now responsive.
-Simple filtration system for administrations lists.
+There is simple filtration system implemented for administrations lists.
-Documents for articles
+There are now documents for articles

 In the future: